Sinndev/TestRepo/README.md

-# TestRepo
+# Test Commit #1

-Testing pushing to a repo
+I made a repo and am testing pushing :)